CarlosCoba/XookSuut-code/README.rst

 Bisymmetric model:
 |bis|

-Following are shown the corner plots, or the individual marginalization distributons for the different parameters describing the previous bisymmetric model.
-This particular model contains 40 independent variables !.
+Following are shown the corner plots, which are just the marginalized posterior distributons for each parameter describing the previous bisymmetric model.
+This particular model comprises of 40 independent variables !.

 Corner plot showing the constant parameters (i.e, PA, INC, XC, YC, VSYS, PA_BAR, LNSIGMA2):
 |corner_const|